spawnfest/beamwork/README.md

 # Spotlight

-A telemetry aggregator and dashboard that allows you to store and view percentile statistics (P50, P90, P99) for your web server's response time on the fly, directly on your nodes.
+A low/no-overhead accurate in-BEAM web response time graph, which stores P50, P90 and P99 for your phoenix server.
+To do this, it makes use of `dog_sketch`, an implementation of the DDSketch algorithm and data structure.

-For more information on the underlying data structure that this project uses, see [dog_sketch](https://github.com/moosecodebv/dog_sketch).
+For more information on the underlying data structure and algorithm that this project uses, see [here](https://github.com/moosecodebv/dog_sketch).